 - a.
 Secova pays the Company the sum of \$15,000 on execution of the term sheet (December 30, 2014) (received); - b.
 Secova pays the Company the sum of \$60,000 on the date of execution of the Agreement (received); - c.
-Secova pays the Company the sum of \$125,000 on the first anniversary of the execution of the term sheet (not received): - d.
-Secova pays the Company the sum of \$300,000 on the second anniversary of the execution of the term sheet: - e Secova will incur \$500,000 in exploration during the 18 month period following the execution of the term sheet (not complete); - f.
-Secova will incur a further \$750,000 in exploration during the 24 month period following the execution of the term sheet: - g.
+Secova pays the Company the sum of \$125,000 on the first anniversary of the execution of the term sheet (acknowledged received under the Amended and Restated Option Agreement of September 2016); - d.
+Secova pays the Company the sum of \$300,000 on the second anniversary of the execution of the term sheet: - e Secova will incur \$500,000 in exploration during the 18 month period following the execution of the term sheet (deemed to have been satisfied under the Amended and Restated Option Agreement of September 2016): - f.
+Secova will incur a further \$750,000 in exploration during the 24 month period following the execution of the term sheet; - g.
 Secova will incur a further \$1,000,000 in exploration by the third anniversary of the execution of the term sheet; and - h.
 Secova will incur a further \$1,500,000 in exploration by the fourth anniversary of the execution of the term sheet.

-Subsequent to the period ended August 31, 2016, the Company executed an Amended and Restated Option Agreement (the "Amended Agreement") to earn up to a 90% interest in the consolidated Duvay Gold Project.
-Under the Amended Agreement, the Company grants to Secoya the sole and exclusive right and option to acquire an undivided 65% right, title and interest in the Duvay Gold Project by paying to the Optionor the sum of \$500,000 (of which \$200,000 has been received to August 31, 2016), and incurring \$3,250,000 in exploration expenses over a three year period.
-Under the new arrangements, the Company and Secova have consolidated the 105 Duvay claims and Secova will cause to transfer all interest in the 69 Chenier claims to the Company, forming a large and contiguous Duvay land package, where Secova will complete \$750,000 in exploration expenditures by the end of March 2017.
+During the period ended November, 2016, the Company executed an Amended and Restated Option Agreement (the "Amended Agreement") to earn up to a 90% interest in the consolidated Duvay Gold Project.
+Under the Amended Agreement, the Company grants to Secova the sole and exclusive right and option to acquire an undivided 65% right, title and interest in the Duvay Gold Project by paying to the Optionor the sum of \$500,000 (of which \$200,000 has been received to November 30, 2016), and incurring \$3,250,000 in exploration expenses over a three year period.
+Under the new arrangements, the Company and Secova have consolidated the 105 Duvay claims and Secova transferred all interest in the 69 Chenier claims to the Company, forming a large and contiguous Duyay land package, where Secoya will complete \$750,000 in exploration expenditures by the end of March 2017.
 Secova can earn an additional 25% ownership by funding a pre-feasibility study and making aggregate expenditures of \$12 million to bring the property towards production.
 Secova shall act as operator and in circumstances where Secova earns a 90% interest in the Duvay Gold Project, then the Company would revert to a 10% carried interest through to commercial production.
 In addition, Secova would grant to the Company the right to receive a resource payment (the "Resource Payment") based on the initial NI 43-101 compliant resource estimate on the claims.
 The Resource Payment will be equal to \$30 for each gold ounce equivalent categorized as "measured", \$25 for each gold ounce categorized as "indicated", and \$15 for each gold ounce categorized as "inferred" to be paid from proceeds of commercial production after deducting operating costs and other senior payments.
 If Secova chooses to remain at a 65% ownership interest, then a joint venture will be formed with Tres-Or and the Resource Payment would be payable within 180 days of the joint venture formation.